Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 It could be argued, of course, that Bach felt the need for some relief from tension at this point and his impeccable sense of the macro-structure balance of the work took precedence.
 This might explain a minor mismatch between text and music.
 On the other hand, Bach seems never to do anything without good reason and an explanation of this kind verges on the simplistic.
 We need to look more closely at both words and music.

 The essential point is that this particular stanza poses questions rather than asserting statements.
 The opening aria was a personal declaration of a state of misery.
 Now the poet asks whether God, who has promised His help on occasions, will remain angry and withhold His mercy for all eternity.
-Such a question implies possibility of hope; and there is a degree of optimism in this aria which contrasts strongly with the pessimism of the first two movements.
+Such a question implies possibility of hope; and there is a degree of optimism in this aria which contrasts with the pessimism of the first two movements.

 The alto intones the eight asymmetrical phrases of the chorale without embellishment.
 The core of the musical interest, however, lies in the busy string writing.
 Just what image Bach had in mind is uncertain.
 Might it have been the ongoing activity of the remote Almighty, preoccupied with matters other than that of our immediate redemption?
 Might it suggest His anger alluded to in the text?
 If so it is a rather pallid expression of ire, but perhaps that is intentional.
 Might it be, indeed, our own limited human perceptions that bring about a mistaken interpretation of His temper?
 Nevertheless, in setting the fifth and sixth lines of the stanza—-will He remain angry with me for all eternity?—- Bach manipulates the harmonies to pass through the related minor key of D, that of the opening movement.
-It would appear that God′s potential anger is of some significance even though we may have misjudged its endurance.
+It would appear that God′s potential anger is of some significance and we may have misjudged its endurance.

 But it seems that such small hope that we might aspire to appears not to be soundly based.
 The fourth movement is a recitative for soprano, the only solo in this cantata for this, the brightest of the four voices.
 It begins with further lamenting; the deadening sorrows not only remain, they increase; and they numb the very heart.

-But it finishes with a brief moment of optimism as we are told that God can, if he so wishes, turn bile into wine, an obvious metaphor for the fulfilment of our wishes.
+But it finishes with a brief moment of optimism as we are told that God can, if he so wishes, turn bile into wine, an obvious metaphor for the fulfillment of our wishes.
 The movement ends in a major mode, the tonality underlining the message of hope.

 Indeed, we might but that is not what Bach offers us.
 We are now presented with one of the most searing expressions of human misery and alienation in the canon.
 This is the ultimate portrayal of desolation and wretchedness; and yet, even here there are some vestigial signs of optimism.